mysticstylez/KitPatcher/README.md

 Dependencies included in this package.
 If it's an issue then please reach out to me.

+IF USING UNITY 6, DELETE THE TEXTMESH PRO EXTRAS FOLDER TO FIX OUT OF BOX ERRORS.

 MIT License - Can use for personal projects or commercial game use.
 Please do not redistribute modified copies of this source code for commercial use by itself.

 Versions: